muhammad-ali79/react-fundamentals/whatIhaveLearned.md

 - making props and proprties(?) optional with default prameters
 - casting objects keys and values from other types using Recored
 - using satisfies operator

+## 6. Styling

+- using className and style props to style the elements
+- make componets for resuing styles
+- used React.componentsProps<div> to give all the props intellecene on a html div element
+- used typescritp (&) to combine types